1 John 4:1

 (c) We test the spirits by asking questions about those who would speak into our lives.
 Do they preach the same Jesus that the apostles preached?
 Do they have the same spirit and the same gospel (2 Cor.
 11:4)?
 Do they confess that Jesus was fully man and fully God (1 John 4:2)?
 Do they teach that Jesus was the Son of God (1 John 3:8)?
 Do they proclaim the righteousness that comes by faith alone (Rom.
 1:17)?
 Or do they preach law like a Pharisee (Acts 15:5), compromise like a Nicolaitan (Rev. 2:15), or immorality like a Jezebel (Rev. 2:20)?

 (d) Test the spirits to see whether they are from God.
 Origin determines destination.
-A Spirit-filled teacher or prophet will always point you to Jesus (John 15:26).
-Someone who lacks the Spirit will point you to yourself or the world.
+A Spirit-filled teacher or prophet will always point you to Jesus, while someone who lacks the Spirit will distract you from Jesus.

-A false prophet describes any teacher who denies that Jesus is the Christ, the Son of God who came in the flesh as a man (1 John 2:22, 4:3, 2 John 1:7).
-A false prophet may have a good reputation in the world (1 John 4:4), but they do not believe in Jesus or the righteousness that comes from God (1 John 2:4, 3:10).
-Since they do not abide in the teaching of Christ (2 John 1:9), the effect of their message is to deceive and lead people astray from the simplicity of the gospel (1 John 2:26).
+A false prophet may have a good reputation in the world (1 John 4:5), but they do not preach Jesus or the righteousness that comes from God.
+Since they do not abide in the teaching of Christ (2 John 1:9), the effect of their message is to deceive and lead people astray from the simplicity of the gospel.
 Why do they do this?
-John doesn’t say, but Peter says false prophets do it for the money and to justify their sinful lifestyles (2 Pet.
+John doesn’t say, but Peter said they do it for the money and to justify their sinful lifestyles (2 Pet.
 2:1–3).

 1 John 4:2